hdesale/retail-manager/README.md

      _google.maps.geo-coding.api.key=${value}_

-  2. The REST services have basic HTTP authentication, details could be found at _application.properties_
+  2. The REST services have basic HTTP authentication enabled for this demo, user = 'client', password = 'abc12345'

 # Description of RESTful services: